 The symbols are scanned a total of ten times and receive a grade for each scan on each parameter.
 Some parameters are scored on a pass or fail (A or F) basis, and others are scored on a scale from A-F.

 Once the scores are gathered, the test device will look at each parameter, take the lowest of the ten scores received, and assign that score to that parameter.
 For example, a symbol that receives eight A’s, one B, and one C for Edge Determination gets a final score of C on that parameter.

 The next step leads us to the overall score, and is calculated differently depending on the test operator.
 Most commonly the score is calculated by taking the lowest of the parameter scores and declaring that the overall score of the barcode.
 For example, if the barcode from before scored an A on every parameter other than edge determination it would receive a C-grade since the lowest scoring parameter was graded C.

 Even though it is an uncommon approach, it should be mentioned that some test operators will average out the parameter grades.
 This means that if the same barcode from before was brought to a different facility where parameter scores are averaged it would receive an A-grade, a pretty dramatic difference.
-The method of averaging scores isn’t specifically mentioned in the ANSI barcode testing instructions, so it’s not as commonly used and more than likely your barcode provider is using the lowest parameter score as the final grade.
+The method of averaging scores isn’t specifically mentioned in the ISO/ANSI barcode testing instructions, so it’s not as commonly used and more than likely your barcode provider is using the lowest parameter score as the final grade.